 A: Drivers education teaches you the rules of the road, vehicle safety, and everything you need to pass your written permit test.
 In-car training is the behind-the-wheel driving instruction you receive from a licensed instructor.

-If you’re under 18 and want to earn your Ohio drivers license, you’ll need to complete:
+If you’re under 21 and applying for your first Ohio drivers license, you’ll need to complete:

 Our online course helps you complete those 24 hours from the comfort of home—on your own time.